IN-CORE/incore-docs/manual/source/faq.md

     in the last cell with the `bldg_dmg.run_analysis()` command.
 When successful a Comma delimited file (csv) appears in the Notebook and in the Jupyter tree under Files tab.

+- *Can I run files locally?*

+    Yes.
+Users can run datasets stored on their local computers.
+It is, however not possible to use certain resources  such as fragility locally.
+    These have to be uploaded to the IN-CORE services.
+For details see [Tutorials](https://incore.ncsa.illinois.edu/tutorials) section of this documentation.

 ### Creating and running analyses

 - *What is a mapping and how do I create one?*

     We use mapping to associate each element of a given set such as Building inventory with one or more elements of a second set of Fragility curves.
+For details see [Tutorials](https://incore.ncsa.illinois.edu/tutorials) section of this documentation.

 - *Is mapping related to a map?*